-We are the national charity working to improve the lives of patients and families affected by all types of genetic conditions.
+We are the national charity working to improve the lives of patients and families affected rare, genetic and undiagnosed conditions.
 We are an alliance of over 200 patient organisations.

 We are home to Rare Disease UK – the national campaign for people with rare diseases and all who support them – and SWAN UK (syndromes without a name), the only dedicated support network available for families of children and young adults with undiagnosed genetic conditions in the UK.